|Office:||2311 Lagomarcino |

 State University of New York at Buffalo, 1986 (graduated with highest honors from the department, summa cum laude from the university)

-Dr. Gentile is also affiliated with the Communication Studies program.
+Dr. Gentile is also affiliated with the Communication Studies program and the Human-Computer Interaction program.